How Continuous Testing Positively Impacts The Delivery Deadline

 Alright, I’m Interested.
-How Do I Implement this?
+How Do I Implement This?

 Service virtualization is used to perform sophisticated testing of the API.
 Test data management ensures continuous stable availability of test data for continuous testing.
-At this point tests can be continuously executed as part of the delivery pipeline thus providing quick feedback and insights regarding business risks associated with the release build.
+At this point, tests can be continuously executed as part of the delivery pipeline thus providing quick feedback and insights regarding business risks associated with the release build.

 Comprehensive test automation has been established and is supported by sophisticated, stateful service virtualization and test data generation/provisioning.
 Metrics are in place to monitor and continuously improve the effectiveness of the software testing process.
-Continuous Testing is fully integrated into Continuous Integration and Continuous Delivery pipeline.
+Continuous Testing is fully integrated into the Continuous Integration and Continuous Delivery pipeline.

 Different Continuous Testing Tools

 Experitest is the continuous testing platform for mobile and web apps, enabling you to run tests on over 2,000 real mobile devices and web browsers.
 It integrates seamlessly with your development, and continuous integration ecosystem, and is fully compatible with Appium, Selenium, Jenkins, Travis CI, and more.

 Jenkins is a Continuous Integration tool that is written using Java language.
 This tool can be configured via GUI interface or console commands.